-- Recommending to the Board the CEO's performance evaluation which takes into consideration the CEO's annual objectives as established by the Board and input the Committee has received from other Board members with respect to the CEO's performance; - Based on the CEO's performance evaluation, recommending to the Board the CEO's compensation including adjustments to base salary, the annual incentive award, and the long-term incentive grant; - Evaluating and recommending to the Board the recommendations of the CEO with respect to the annual objectives established for the other NEOs and senior executives, the evaluation of their performance relative to these objectives and based upon this evaluation, their compensation including adjustments to base salaries, the annual incentive awards and long-term incentive grants; - Evaluating and recommending to the Board benefits and other perquisites that may apply to the senior executive group; - Evaluating and recommending to the Board the Corporation's annual and long-term incentive compensation plans and other compensation policies and programs; - Evaluating and recommending to the Board, for those directors who are not executives of the Corporation, cash compensation including retainers and meeting fees and grants of Deferred Share Units or Restricted Share Units; - Reviewing executive and director compensation disclosure before the Corporation publicly discloses that information to ensure it reflects the decisions of the Board and the rationale for those decisions; - Performing the functions assigned to it under the 2010 Stock Option Plan, the Deferred Share Unit Plan, the Restricted Share Unit Plan and the Performance Share Unit Plan, including evaluating and recommending to the Board the aggregate grant of stock options and deferred, restricted and performance share units to directors, NEOs, executives, senior Management and employees; - Evaluating and recommending to the Board the appropriate group of companies on which to assess the competitiveness of the Corporation's compensation policies and plans; - Evaluating and recommending to the Board senior executive agreements, including initial offers of employment, and termination and Change in Control provisions in those agreements; - Reviewing the shareholding requirements for the CEO and directors relative to the requirements established by the Corporate Governance and Nominating Committee; - Reviewing an annual report on the Corporation's human resources issues and priorities, including but not limited to, union-management relations at the Corporation's unionized operations and any collective agreement settlements at those operations; and - Reviewing annually the material compensation plans, including executive compensation programs, to confirm program design and payouts align with the Corporation's risk management principles and do not encourage inappropriate or excessive risk taking.
+- Recommending to the Board the CEO's performance evaluation which takes into consideration the CEO's annual objectives as established by the Board and input the Committee has received from other Board members with respect to the CEO's performance; - Based on the CEO's performance evaluation, recommending to the Board the CEO's compensation including adjustments to base salary, the annual incentive award, and the long-term incentive grant; - Evaluating and recommending to the Board the recommendations of the CEO with respect to the annual objectives established for the other NEOs and senior executives, the evaluation of their performance relative to these objectives and based upon this evaluation, their compensation including adjustments to base salaries, the annual incentive awards and long-term incentive grants; - Evaluating and recommending to the Board benefits and other perquisites that may apply to the senior executive group; - Evaluating and recommending to the Board the Corporation's annual and long-term incentive compensation plans and other compensation policies and programs; - Evaluating and recommending to the Board, for those directors who are not executives of the Corporation, cash compensation including retainers and meeting fees and grants of Deferred Share Units or Restricted Share Units; - Reviewing executive and director compensation disclosure before the Corporation publicly discloses that information to ensure it reflects the decisions of the Board and the rationale for those decisions; - Performing the functions assigned to it under the 2010 Stock Option Plan, the Deferred Share Unit Plan, the Restricted Share Unit Plan and the Performance Share Unit Plan, including evaluating and recommending to the Board the aggregate grant of stock options and deferred, restricted and performance share units to directors, NEOs, executives, senior Management and employees; - Evaluating and recommending to the Board the appropriate group of companies on which to assess the competitiveness of the Corporation's compensation policies and plans;

+- Evaluating and recommending to the Board senior executive agreements, including initial offers of employment, and termination and change in control provisions in those agreements; - Reviewing the shareholding requirements for the CEO and directors relative to the requirements established by the Corporate Governance and Nominating Committee; - Reviewing an annual report on the Corporation's human resources issues and priorities, including but not limited to, union-management relations at the Corporation's unionized operations and any collective agreement settlements at those operations; and - Reviewing annually the material compensation plans, including executive compensation programs, to confirm program design and payouts align with the Corporation's risk management principles and do not encourage inappropriate or excessive risk taking.

-Apart from its general duties outlined above, the following are highlights from the Committee's activities in 2014:
+Apart from its general duties outlined above, the following are highlights from the Committee's activities in 2015:

-- Reviewed and approved: - A revision to the Long Term Incentive Plan that introduced Performance Share Units. - Reviewed and evaluated: - Compensation risk as evaluated in a 2012 report by Towers Watson; - An extensive report from the management compensation consultant, Mercer (Canada) Limited ("Mercer"), on the latest annual survey of executive compensation; - A comprehensive report on the Human Resources strategic objectives and progress against them in 2014; - Share ownership guidelines and compliance by executives and directors; - The comparator group of companies against which Teck benchmarks for compensation purposes (the "Compensation Comparator Group"); - Benchmarking to assess Teck's Executive benefits and perquisites against the executive marketplace; - Business objectives for 2015; - Performance against business objectives and the new Bonus Plan metrics for 2014; and - A report on director compensation.
+- Reviewed and evaluated: - An extensive report from the management compensation consultant, Mercer (Canada) Limited ("Mercer"), on the latest annual survey of executive compensation; - A comprehensive report on the Human Resources strategic objectives and progress against them in 2015; - Share ownership guidelines and compliance by executives and directors; - The comparator group of companies against which Teck benchmarks for compensation purposes (the "Compensation Comparator Group"); - Benchmarking to assess Teck's executive benefits and perquisites against the executive marketplace; - Business objectives for 2016; - Performance against business objectives and the Bonus Plan metrics for 2015; and - A proposal to conduct a study of executive long term incentive trends and developments in the and the Corporation's long-term incentive design in light of current market conditions and to assess the degree of alignment between long-term business strategy and long-term incentive design.